mmmuscus/Shadow-Functions-Engine/documentation/offline/1._Introduction.md

 ## 1.2.
 Who the hell am I and what the hecky heck is this?
 ###### This section was last checked in the 2.0.2. version of the engine
-I am a high school student, who is interested in computer science and more specifically, creating video games.
-This project was a challenge I gave myself.
-The aim was to find out if I am able to create something rather complex with my basic understanding of programming, whilst not looking up solutions to my problems.
-I have already tried my hands at [a project similar to this](https://github.com/mmmuscus/Snake), but this was way more ambitious so it was also a test in planning and creating coexisting systems.
+I originally started this project in high school.
+The initial goals of the project was to find out what I can do with my basic understanding of programming, whilst not looking up the answers to my problems.
+The last update I did while (on paper) I still was in high school was version 2.0.2.

+Now I am enrolled in a computer science degree.
+With this the project's goals have changed a bit.
+In the classes that I am taking and will be taking I will learn a lot of new things about programming.
+I plan to incorporate all this knowledge into my project.
+Another thing that has changed is the fact that after the 2.0.2. update I plan to look up different parts and functionalities of (for example) the windows.h header file, like how to set the dimensions or the font of the console window.
+The one goal that still remains the same is that if I have a problem I want to figure out the solution to it by myself.

 ## 1.3.
 So what is the project?
 ###### This section was last checked in the 2.0.2. version of the engine